practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - Roles model the behavior of an Entity collaborating with an Event (i.e participation in an event)
 - may also have attributes
-- one of the most important archetypes in avoiding god-objects by bloating Entities with responsibilities
+- one of the most important archetypes in avoiding god-objects by reducing the responsibilities of Entities
-- examples: TODO
+- examples:
+  - customer
+  - sales person
+  - employee

-## Entities
+## Entities (Green)

 - Entities play different roles
 - Coad refer to Roles as hats Entities wear